300 - Multiple Choices

 Pro Tip

-- -publish explicit canonical representation priorities so crawlers and SDKs converge on one stable variant automatically.
+- -document explicit canonical representation priorities so crawlers and SDKs converge on one stable variant automatically.

 Official References